hyperxpro/Nginx-Cloudflare-Access-JWT-Validator/README.md

 - **Purpose**: Validates JWT tokens for Nginx auth_request
 - **Headers**:
   - `CF-Authorization`: JWT token (or via cookie)
-  - `X-Expected-Audience`: Expected audience claim
+  - `X-Expected-Audience`: Expected audience claim (optional if using query parameter)
+- **Query Parameters**:
+  - `aud`: Expected audience claim (optional if using header)
+- **How Audience is Determined**: The service will use the `X-Expected-Audience` header if present, otherwise it will use the `aud` query parameter.
+If neither is provided, the request is rejected with `401 Unauthorized`.
 - **Responses**:
   - `204 No Content`: Valid JWT
   - `401 Unauthorized`: Invalid or missing JWT